Richard Fothergill (politician): Politics

 The middle-classes of the Aberdare Valley sought the right to select a second Liberal candidate and their choice soon fell upon Fothergill.
 He was also supported by the prominent Baptist minister, Thomas Price, with whom he has allied in the past.
 Price emerged as a supporter of Fothergill, arguing in an editorial in Seren Cymru that only if he declined an invitation to stand should the nomination be offered to a nonconformist radical.

-The sitting member, Henry Austen Bruce, remained unpopular as a result of his actions during the Aberdare Strike of 1857–8, although it initially appeared that the Fothergill would be elected to the second seat alongside Bruce.
+The sitting member, Henry Austen Bruce, remained unpopular as a result of his actions during the Aberdare strike 1857–1858, although it initially appeared that the Fothergill would be elected to the second seat alongside Bruce.
 However, the appearance of a third Liberal candidate, Henry Richard, a nonconformist radical popular in both Merthyr and Aberdare, left Bruce on the defensive and he was ultimately defeated, finishing in third place behind both Richard and Fothergill.
 Fothergill held the seat until 1880.
 In parliament he was a strong advocate for South Wales coal for use by the navy.
 In 1869, he was one of the original members of the Iron and Steel Institute, and in 1871 he became a member of its council.

 By 1879, Fothergill was in financial difficulties and there were calls for him to step aside.
-A deputation of tradesmen and working men who attended a meeting at Swansea to request to offer himself once again as a candidate but he eventually declined.
+A deputation of tradesmen and working men held a meeting at Swansea to request to stand as a candidate again, but he eventually declined.